Kong/docs.konghq.com/app/enterprise/1.3-x/getting-started/add-service.md

 ---
-title: How to Add a Service and Route
+title: Add a Service and Route
 ---

 ### Introduction

-This guide walks through the creation and configuration of a **Service and Route** using **Kong Manager** in **Kong Enterprise**.
+This topic walks through the creation and configuration of a **Service and Route** using **Kong Manager** in **Kong Enterprise**.
 To do this with using the **command line** read Kong's guide to [Configuring a Service](/latest/getting-started/configuring-a-service/).